pgvibe/pgvibe/packages/client/README.md

 }
 ```

-This ensures that ZenQ's type system correctly validates queries at compile time, providing excellent developer experience with immediate feedback on type errors.
+This ensures that pgvibe's type system correctly validates queries at compile time, providing excellent developer experience with immediate feedback on type errors.

 ### Database Schema